 If you’d rather go with a guide, as well as make a stop in Carmona, book a full-day Cordoba tour.

-Cadiz sits along Spain’s southern coast complete with turquoise water and white sand beaches and historic architecture including a baroque-style Cathedral offering sweeping views of the sea.
 Cadiz is also an hour and a half by car from Seville and just under 2 hours by train.
-The tourism office has done a great job designated color-coded walking routes throughout Cadiz’s center to easily explore the city’s top sights and neighborhoods for the day.
+The tourism office has done a great job creating designated color-coded walking routes throughout Cadiz’s center so you can easily explore the city’s top sights and neighborhoods for the day.

 Andalucia is known for its Pueblos Blancos or white villages positioned along the region’s peaks and valleys.
 Arcos de la Frontera, just an hour or so by car from Seville, is one of the prettiest of them all!

-Its elevated position on a rocky summit made the area a strategic outpost for defense.
-Historic evidence reveals the Roman, Moorish, and Christian influences on architecture and food.
 The Iglesia de San Pedro dates back to the 15th century and sits atop the remnants of a former Moorish fortress.
 A medieval castle and its towers are still intact and can be viewed from the outside.

 Mostly though, just wander among the white-washed buildings huddled together adorned with hanging flower pots.
 Then, take a small break to taste Grandma Maria’s soup of the day and watch the goings-on of village life.